orb-lang/helm/doc/md/design/dramatis-personae.md

 objects in the `.contents` slot, which are generally buffers, but can be a simple string\.

+Currently, Modeselektor has the only reference to the Zoneherd, on `.zones`, but there is a lot of passing in the Modeselektor to other instances, to allow direct calls, not even to the Zoneherd generally, but to specific Zones\.

-In the next step, both `modeS` and the Maestro will own references to the Zoneherd\.
+We've proposed that, as a next step, both `modeS` and the Maestro will own references to the Zoneherd\.
 Which isn't exactly kosher, but if it were a hard\-and\-fast rule, we'd want to enforce it with software\.
 But it does suggest that we want to have a better implementation before all of this is done\.
 It's better if we know that all calls on an actor will be either from within its boss module, or at least preceded by the instance name of the boss actor, that is, super\-boss calls boss calls the scrub\.

 It is, in fact, an open question whether we'll have a Maestro at all\.
 He's taking over one of Modeselektor's most important jobs, and the easiest way to